TANGIBLE INTERACTION DESIGN—

 The original exhibit

-- Entirely software-dependent control panel prevented interaction and decreased learning
+An entirely software-dependent control panel prevented interaction and decreased learning.

-- Though I had no background in hardware, I learned how to use an Arduino RedBoard and was responsible for setting up the force-sensitive resistor in the final demo as well as a distance sensor for an in-class technology showcase.
+Though I had no background in hardware, I learned how to use an Arduino RedBoard and was responsible for setting up the force-sensitive resistor in the final prototype demo.
+I was also able to learn how to use a distance sensor for a technology showcase in class.

-- I learned about and put into practice principles of tangible interaction design, including:
+I learned about and put into practice principles of tangible interaction design, including visceral and responsive design principles, thick practice, and active prolonged engagement.